TheodoreTsg/target-assets/README.md

 ## Introduction

-Hello and welcome to your angular coding excercise!
-During the following process you will be creating a small dashboard using Angular 14.
+Hello and welcome to my angular coding excercise!
+This is a first try of me after one and a half year inactive using Angular.
+In this project I will be using version 14.

-## Procedure

-To ensure your privacy, please **download** the Github repository and submit your work in your own Github repository.
-Once finished, kindly send us the link to the repository for review.

-### Duration
+### Duration - Challenge

-You have **5 days** to complete this assessment.
-But do not spend that much!
-Spend at **max 4 hours** for the work.
-It's okay, if you couldn't complete all tasks.
+I have **5 days** to complete this assessment.
+I have to spend **max 4 hours** in order to complete it and see how many of the tasks I can complete in this timespace.

 ## Background